konkked/Underscore.cs/docs/Coding Standards.md

 # Code Quality Standards for Underscore.cs
-***This is an incomplete work.
-We're going to update it as we flesh out the coding standards we'd like to have as we go through the project rework/expansion***

 ## Writing Unit Tests
-### What do we use to write unit tests?
+### What do we use to write tests?
-Currently, the project uses Microsoft's unit testing framework that's built into Visual Studio, Microsoft.VisualStudio.TestTools.UnitTesting.
-Currently there's no way to run tests using the console or on OSX/Linux, which is a feature that's to be implemented Soon™.
+Currently, the project uses NUnit for its tests, which are run using the NUnit adapter for Visual Studio.

 ### Naming Conventions
 When naming a test, the format should be Module_SubModule_Function_Description, where SubModule is optional depending on whether it applies.